emasdev/xml-lint/README.md

 - Open a terminal and cd to the folder where the project lives
 - run ruby main/rb.rb

 Note: You can validate XML documents from strings or from files.
-In order to do that just add the xml file to the docs folder and put the name of the file in the main.rb 45 line: File.open("./docs/{name of your file}.xml")
+In order to do that just add the xml file to the docs folder and put the name of the file in the main.rb

+File.open("./docs/{name of your file}.xml")

 ### Deployment